Chris-Delcuse/TI-Basic_OS-v3.10/README.md

 To mark the release of various TI-89 emulators, i gather here, the knowledge i have of this OS.

-CustmKill() standing here alone as angular-stone, represents a new direction in TI-basic development, really differrent from what i've seen before.
+CustmKill(), represents a new direction in TI-basic development, really differrent from what i've seen before.

 I'm also taking advantage of not having computer, to provide code devoid of personal files.